 Scalable backend rendering: we offer image rendering APIs that require us to be capable of generating many high-resolution renders from our image processing pipeline, each of which may depend on results from several of our AI-based image processing services.

 Real-time browser-based image processing: Performing complex editing operations on millions of pixels in real time isn’t easy.
 We need to use GPU acceleration, careful memory management, and extensive caching — and we’re looking at any web technology that could give us a boost.
 We use WebGL extensively, and we’re beginning to use WebAssembly to make sure photo editing always feels fluid.

-Splitting state-of-the-art AI models across the browser and the server: Many AI models won’t run in the browser, but we can’t get real-time interactivity by running solely on the server.
-We are constantly trying to figure out new ways to pre-compute as much as we can on the server, then send compact result summaries to the client that enable sophisticated real-time editing.
+Interactive AI models: Many AI models won’t run in the browser, but we can’t get real-time interactivity by running solely on the server.
+We are constantly trying to figure out new ways to use server-side precomputation with client-side postprocessing in order to make AI-generated results available interactively, to enable fast creative iteration.

 Working at Facet

 Consensus goals, independent execution.
 We value collaboration on goal setting and technical/company direction while giving individuals latitude and ownership over how these goals are achieved.